manish001in/pushbridge/README.md

 2. Select a conversation from the list
 3. Type and send messages using your phone's number
 4. Receive incoming SMS messages in real-time
+5. Update the default SMS device in the options page

 ### Channel Management